blooop/deps_rocker/README.md

   - env: define environment variables
   - pip: install pip packages
   - run: RUN a docker command
   - script: run a script.
   - pyproject: look for any local pyproject.toml files and install dependencies listed there.

+script:

+If you have sudo inside your script deps-rocker will automatically remove them.
+This is so that you can run the script on the host machine where sudo is required.

 ## Layer conventions